giantswarm/docs/src/content/overview/security/_index.md

 Our platform leverages several cloud-native technologies to deliver these security capabilities:

 - **Kyverno**: Facilitates policy enforcement by allowing you to define and enforce fine-grained security policies across all your clusters.
+Prevent unsafe configuration, require organization-specific best practices, and enforce supply chain security policies like image signature verification before admitting an image to the cluster.

-- **Trivy and Sigstore**: Rely on our ready-to-use apps to provide image scanning and provenance, ensuring that container images are free from vulnerabilities and their sources are verified.
+- **Trivy**: Scans workloads (and more) for vulnerabilities, exposed secrets, insecure configurations, and performs various types of benchmarks to provide visibility into the cluster and all of its workloads.

 - **Falco**: An open-source runtime security project, Falco monitors your Kubernetes environment for runtime anomalies, providing real-time detection of suspicious activities.

 - **Prometheus and Grafana**: Used for log alerting and monitoring, Prometheus collects and stores metrics, while Grafana provides a customizable dashboard for visualizing and setting up alerts based on these metrics.

-- **Cilium**: These container networking solutions provide advanced network capabilities, including network policies and internal encryption to secure communication within your clusters.
+- **Cilium**: Container networking plugin that provides advanced network capabilities, including DNS-based network policies and traffic encryption to secure communication within your clusters.

 Learn how to start with Security on Giant Swarm by visiting our [getting started security page]({{< relref "overview/security/platform-security/" >}}).